cespare/carlisle/README.md

 One detail to be aware of is that the coordinates you use are relative to the usable portion of the display.
 If you have, say, a panel at the top or bottom of the screen taking, the window coordinates and screen height/width are all relative to the rectangle excluding the panel(s).

+### focus

+Activate (raise and focus) a window by matching its title.

+    $ carlisle focus match=substr

+This just looks through the window stack from top to bottom and finds the first window whose title contains the substring.
+The match is case-insensitive.

 ## Example